A Homeowners Guide To Selling a House With Water Damage

 • Water or sewer backup

-On the other hand, most insurance companies won’t cover water damage related to wear and tear such as a gradually leaking pipe that’s been dripping slowly for a month.
-But home insurance policies are likely to cover a pipe that suddenly bursts and floods the kitchen.
+Additionally, most insurance companies won’t cover water damage related to wear and tear such as a gradually leaking pipe that’s been dripping slowly for a month.

-Allstate Insurance Company notes that two types of coverage within a standard homeowners policy that might help homeowners for accidents or sudden water damage issues include dwelling coverage and personal property coverage.
+According to Allstate Insurance Company, two components of a standard homeowners policy that can assist homeowners with accidents or sudden water damage are dwelling coverage and personal property coverage.
 But that doesn’t cover flood insurance, which must be purchased separately.

 • Notify your insurance company immediately

-• Document the damage by taking photos and videos, an inventory of damaged items, and by providing receipts
+• Document the damage by taking photos and videos

 Remediating the effects of water damage

-Bart Tipton, a top-selling Bakersfield, California real estate agent who’s facilitated 1,160 transactions to date says that water damage can be an inconvenient and costly problem that can arise during a home sale.
+Bart Tipton, a top-selling Bakersfield, California, real estate agent who’s facilitated over 1,300 transactions to date, says that water damage can be an inconvenient and costly problem that can arise during a home sale.

-“They can take down the sheetrock as much as three feet in the walls, clear out all the insulation,” says Tipton.
+“They can take down the sheetrock as much as three feet in the walls, clear out all the insulation,” Tipton says.
 “It’s expensive; most of the time the insurance will pay for it, but it’s extremely inconvenient.”

-Remediation is essential if you discover mold, says Tipton.
+Remediation is essential if you discover mold, Tipton says.
 “I’ve had people have leaks underneath a bathtub or something like that, that they found during the inspection, and they have a mold test done just to make sure there isn’t any mold.”

 Are you required to disclose a property’s water damage history to buyers?